mriganv/VBA-Challenge/README.md

 * The results are shown and attached as images below

-For the Bonus Challenge
+## For the Bonus Challenge

-The script will return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume" and also return the associated ticker symbol for the same in a separate table within each year sheet.
+The script will return the values of stock data with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume" and also return the associated ticker symbol for the same in a separate table within each year worksheet.

-Testing
+## Testing

 I ran this script on both the testing Excel workbook (alphabetical_testing.xlsx) and on the final multiple year stock workbook (multiple_year_stock_data.xlsx).
 Script worked just fine for both and returns the output within few minutes.

-About the Script
+## VBS Script

 You can find the script submitted as vbs script file and its called VBA Script of stockdata